jewelsofthought/neshama/site/posts/qkab/cards.md

 > The trustworthiness of the prophet hinges on the argument that the only reasonable explanation for their occurrence is through the agency of G-d.

 # Thoughts

+## Thought - constraint

+All aberrant behaviour occurs due to “unnatural” or excessive or unnecessary constraint – which is the exclusive abode of human existence
+-- R’ Y”mba

+## Thought - meditation

+Meditation that does not lead to clarification of commitment & action is entirely insufficient

 ## Thought (Neshama)